RIP Mark

 At the same time, he was a member of Lithium Xmas, a psychedelic art-rock band which he formed with acclaimed musicians Chris Merlick and Greg Synodis.

-He was also a pop culture savant with a comprehensive knowledge of music, who balanced a low-key charm with a vibrant sense of style, able to carry off shirts with colorful pop-art flowers and flashy sequinned jackets with panache.
+He was also a pop culture savant with a comprehensive knowledge of music, who balanced a low-key charm with a vibrant sense of style, whether it was a vivid pop-art tunic or a flashy sequinned jacket, he did it all with originality and panache.

-In August, a large circle of musicians and friends rallied to participate in a benefit, to help pay for his medical costs — a sweet indication of the high regard in which he was held.
+In late August, a large circle of musicians and friends rallied to participate in a benefit for Ridlen, to help pay for his medical costs — a sweet indication of the high regard in which he was held.

 “I do want people to know that I am not being slowed down by cancer,” Ridlen said at the time.
 “I'm ready to continue working.
 I have more-or-less a clean bill of health for the moment, and hopefully that doesn't change.”